remijaoui/remijaoui.github.io/index.md

 ## Geometric stability theory

 A characteristic feature of these questions is that they can be formulated in the language of geometric stability theory at the level of the definable set  associated to a differential equation \\( (X,v) \\)   in the theory \\( \textbf{DCF}_0\\).
-So my general strategy to study these questions is to establish first partial geometric answers and then amplify them using the tools of geometric stability theory.
+So my general strategy to study these questions is to establish first partial geometric answers and then amplify them using tools of geometric stability theory.

 From the point of view of model theory, motivating questions are: